FaberSanZ/Xultaik/README.md

 <br>

-## LowLevelAPI
-###
-> ℹ️ The examples not only show how to use the API, but also show things specific to HLSL and its mapping with Vultaik, (Variable Rate Shading, [AMD effects](https://gpuopen.com/effects/), Ray Tracing) and can be used as a guide on how to use techniques independent of Vulkan.
+> The examples not only show how to use the API, but also show things specific to HLSL and its mapping with Vultaik, (Variable Rate Shading, [AMD effects](https://gpuopen.com/effects/), Ray Tracing) and can be used as a guide on how to use techniques independent of Vulkan.

+## Examples

 Example | Details